junwangcas/izhengfan.github.io/files/cv.md

 - Our team, _ZJUDANCER_, develops kid-size humanoid football player robots
-- My work is to design robot mechanical structure, build 3D model in SolidWorks, draw machining drawings and contact with manufacturers for parts manufactory, assemble and maintain the robots.
+- My work is to design robot mechanical structure, build 3D model in SolidWorks, draw machining drawings and contact with manufacturers for parts manufacturing, assemble and maintain the robots.
 I’m the mechanical group leader in 2013-2014
 - Championship in 2013 RoboCup China; Top 8 in 2014 RoboCup in Brazil